JuanEcheagaray75/capacitated-vrp/README.md

 [(Back to top)](#table-of-contents)

-As of now, the project is focused on solving a CVRP with 9 vehicules and a maximum load capacity of 18 cubic meters each.
+As of now, the project is focused on solving a CVRP with 9 vehicles and a maximum load capacity of 18 cubic meters each.
 Using the library `folium` we generated a map that displays the 9 different routes taken by the vehicles, here's an example of the generated html file:

 | <img src='example-solved-vrp.png' width='800'> |
 |:--:|